 - Join Us

 - Tours & Functions

 Let's get started.
-The first thing to do is to take some simple steps by obtaining Pre-Entry Awareness Training, a personal licence
+The first thing to do is to take some simple steps by obtaining Pre-Entry Awareness Training, and a personal licence.

 Now you're ready to see what's on offer and that means viewing vacancies on the Shepherd Neame website and a copy of letting details.
 Having viewed the house at different trading times and assessed the market, you can contact the Brewery to register an interest.

 Having completed an application form here, you will be invited to an interview to discuss the opportunity with the Business Development Manager (BDM) responsible for the pub.

 You should then conduct a full business review and complete both a business plan and three year financial plan.
 The BDM will be able to give advice on how this should be carried out and also advise of independent business/financial advisors to help in this process, should this be required.

 If you progress to this page of the application process your business and financial plans will be discussed.
 This will be conducted by the Tenanted Trade Director, Operations Manager and BDM.

 If successful, you can look forward to receiving an offer.

 We require first-time Licensees to pass the Pre-Entry Awareness Training Course (PEAT) and to obtain an APLH (Award for Personal Licence Holders).
 All Licensees must pass a Shepherd Neame course in Beer and Cellar Management, accredited to BII ABCQ level Training for the new Licensee which includes a financial management course, a Level 2 qualification in Food Safety in Catering and a Level 2 qualification in Health and Safety in the Workplace.
 There is also the a chance for every Licensee to become a Master of Beer â€“ Shepherd Neame's unique qualification which enhances greater understanding of our ales and lagers, developing the knowledge to promote the products you sell, and ensuring the highest standards in maintaining and serving the perfect pint.